Monday, April 25, 2011

 Review

 INDEPENDENCE DAY is an excellent sci-fi disaster film dealing with a terrifying alien invasion of Earth that plays out like a cheesy old 1950s B-movie.
-The aspects of this film were the cheap laughs, stunning visual effects, terrific explosions, impressive dogfights and the acting of Will Smith, Jeff Goldblum and Bill Pullman.
-Opposed to the other alien antagonists who may have a single target, the ones portrayed in this film targeted several monuments, destroying them with their mothership.
+The aspects of this film were some laughs, stunning visual effects, terrific explosions, impressive dogfights, and the acting of Will Smith, Jeff Goldblum, and Bill Pullman.
+Unlike the other alien invaders, who may have a single target, the ones portrayed in this film targeted several monuments, destroying them with each of their saucers.
 While aliens in movies and television can range from friendly to evil, the intriguing part of this feature is explaining why the aliens chose to attack Earth (but I won't give spoilers).

 This magnificent blockbuster hit is a one-of-a-kind blast.
 I like to thank Roland Emmerich for making INDEPENDENCE DAY an exceptional flick.
-I highly recommend this alien invasion movie to anyone who wants to see it, whether it's your home or anywhere.
+I highly recommend this alien invasion movie to anyone who wants to see it, whether it's your home or anywhere else.

 Star rating: (5/5) Best Movie Ever